- Off Armageddon Reef

 In the days that follow, there are several additional explosions of wagons of gunpowder in the Charisian Empire, killing many people.
 Nahrmahn is killed in his home city of Eraystor, Emerald.
 The Charisian government puts in place security measures and inspections, and all carriers of freight must be licensed.
 Merlin captures a man about to set off another explosion, and the man is questioned.
 He reveals that he is part of “Operation Rakurai”, with orders from the Temple to set off explosions to kill key people in the Charisian government and the Church of Charis.

 In Siddar City, news is coming to Aivah Pahrsahn and Zhasyn Cahnyr of violent action by extreme Temple Loyalists throughout Siddarmark.
-Some of these seem to be supported the Inquisition’s representatives in Siddar City.
+Some of these seem to be supported by the Inquisition’s representatives in Siddar City.
 Maybe this is part of a Republic-wide operation by the Inquisition.

 The Lord Protector and his advisers are coming to a similar conclusion.
 In fact he wonders whether the Grand Inquisitor is planning a coup against the Siddarmarkian government.